 - roof and structural repairs to the vaulted magazine store buildings;

 - conservation refurbishment works to the bakery and

 - minor drainage works surrounding the Magazine Store Buildings

 - So far, €5m is allocated from the OPW budget.
 No further cost estimates are available yet.

 Myself and Patrick Costello will keep on it and make sure it doesn’t slip off the agenda.
 A previous answer (from the same question on 6th April 2022) is at the bottom of this post.

-Full parliamentary question and answer:
+Full parliamentary question and answer (March 2023):

 Q. To ask the Minister for Public Expenditure and Reform the status of the proposed renovation of the Magazine Fort in the Phoenix Park; if funding has been assigned to the project; if so, the amount; the proposed timeline for works to commence; and if he will make a statement on the matter.

 A. The Office of Public Works has developed plans for the restoration of the Magazine Fort, Phoenix Park, and has received the necessary planning permission from Dublin City Council in 2022.